 Michelle Marais (SOUTH AFRICA) is an agricultural economist and advocate for smallholder farmers.
 As Business Unit Manager at Urban Farmer, she supports farmer training and capacity-building across multiple African countries.
 She is also deeply committed to youth development in agriculture and its role in economic growth.
 As the recipient of the IFAMA 2024 Rising Star Award, Michelle exemplifies the next generation of leadership transforming global food systems.
 She will join the expert panel "The Challenge of Training New Leaders in Agribusiness." |

 Alessandro Gardemann (BRAZIL) is CEO of Geo bio gas&carbon and Co-Founder of the Brazilian Biogas Association (ABiogás), Mr. Gardemann brings exceptional leadership to the renewable energy sector, combining expertise in social entrepreneurship, innovative business development, and financial markets.
-His contributions have helped drive the growth of Brazil’s biogas industry, a key pillar in sustainable agribusiness. |
+His contributions have helped drive the growth of Brazil’s biogas industry, a key pillar in sustainable agribusiness.
+Mr. Gardemann will bring his expertise to the panel, "The Future of Bioenergy." |

 Johann Coelho (BRAZIL) is the CEO of BemAgro.
 A rising star in agri-tech, Johann is an early career entrepreneur already recognized by Forbes as a leading voice in AI for agribusiness.
 He brings a strategic vision of how artificial intelligence is transforming every stage of the agricultural value chain.
 At the forefront of innovation, he offers a bold vision for the future of farming—one where AI enhances productivity, sustainability, and impact across the global agri-food system.
 His keynote, “The Future of Agriculture with the Use of Artificial Intelligence,” will explore how data-driven innovation can revolutionize agricultural production, boost efficiency, and promote sustainability. |